delasign/swift-starter-project/README.md

 ### Setup
 1. <a href="https://delasign.com/blog/swiftlint-enabled-swift-xcode-project/?utm=swift-starter-project">How to create a SwiftLint enabled Swift Xcode Project 🔗</a>
 2. <a href="https://delasign.com/blog/swift-package-manager-package-dependency/?utm=swift-starter-project">How to add a Swift Package Manager package dependency 🔗</a>

+### Splash Screen
+1. <a href="https://delasign.com/blog/apple-launch-screen-best-practices/?utm=swift-starter-project">Apple App Launch Screen Best Practices 🔗</a>
+2. <a href="https://delasign.com/blog/how-to-create-a-launch-screen-in-xcode/?utm=swift-starter-project">How to create a launch screen in XCode 🔗</a>
+3. <a href="https://delasign.com/blog/xcode-stop-build-at-splash/?utm=swift-starter-project">How to stop an App build at the Launch Screen in XCode 🔗</a>
+4. <a href="/?utm=swift-starter-project">How to make an iPhone, iPad or Mac show an updated launch screen 🔗</a>

+### Storyboard
+1. <a href="https://delasign.com/blog/xcode-storyboard-add-ui-component/?utm=swift-starter-project">How to add a UI component to a storyboard in XCode 🔗</a>
+2. <a href="https://delasign.com/blog/xcode-storyboard-use-image/?utm=swift-starter-project">How to use an image within a storyboard in XCode 🔗</a>
+3. <a href="https://delasign.com/blog/xcode-storyboard-constrain-ui-component/?utm=swift-starter-project">How to constrain a UI component in a storyboard in XCode 🔗</a>
+4. <a href="https://delasign.com/blog/xcode-storyboard-constrain-to-edges/?utm=swift-starter-project">How to constrain a UI component to the edges of a UIViewController 🔗</a>

+### Debugging
+1. <a href="https://delasign.com/blog/xcode-add-use-breakpoint/?utm=swift-starter-project">How to add and use a breakpoint in XCode 🔗</a>
+2. <a href="https://delasign.com/blog/xcode-view-all-breakpoint/?utm=swift-starter-project">How to view all breakpoints in XCode 🔗</a>
+3. <a href="https://delasign.com/blog/xcode-activate-or-deactivate-breakpoints/?utm=swift-starter-project">How to activate or deactivate breakpoints in XCode 🔗</a>
+4. <a href="https://delasign.com/blog/xcode-remove-breakpoint/?utm=swift-starter-project">How to remove a breakpoint in XCode 🔗</a>

 ### Design Systems
 1. <a href="https://delasign.com/blog/swift-singleton/?utm=swift-starter-project">How to create a singleton in Swift 🔗</a>